boxen/puppet-nodejs/README.md

   node_version => $version,
 }

-# ensure a module is installed for all ruby versions
+# ensure a module is installed for all node versions
 npm_module { 'bower for all nodes':
   module       => 'bower',
   version      => '~> 1.4.1',